alexisrsantos/Correspondence_Lancet/README.md

 ### Panel B
 ![Panel B](Panel_B.png)

+#### Analysis of Panel B
 We also must ask ourselves whether the pre-Hurricane period behaved similarly to the historical trends.
-In this Supplementary Panel, we present the confidence intervals for January-August 2010-2016 and the corresponding total for 2017.
-As it can be appreciated in tis figure, the pre-Hurricane Maria period had 19,542 deaths which fall within the margins of variation observed in the previous years of the decade.
+In this [Supplementary Panel]((Panel_B.png), we present the confidence intervals for January-August 2010-2016 and the corresponding total for 2017.
+As it can be appreciated in this figure, the pre-Hurricane Maria period had 19,542 deaths which fall within the margins of variation observed in the previous years of the decade (even with the ongoing out-migration).

 There is **no** reason to build a counterfactual that does not behaves as it did for the pre-Hurricane Maria period.

 The appropriate counterfactual should be one where the predicted value falls within the historical ranges of variation for the previous decade.
+We believe, this reinforces modeling approaches that produce values close to that of the census-scenario.

 ## Previous Estimates
 For Supplementary Panel A, we acccessed a variety of estimates of excess deaths.
 Here we are including links to each of these estimates, which are compiled in the data file used to produced [Panel B](figure_1_b.csv).